nycrecords/hyrax-ansible/README.md

 All roles assume services (Nginx, Fedora 4, PostgreSQL) are installed on one machine and communicate using UNIX sockets or the loopback interface.
 For large deployments, you'll want to edit these roles so that services are deployed on different machines and that communication between them is encrypted.

+This playbook does not set up mailing configuration.
+Some environments will use a local mail transfer agent and some will use an external SMTP server.
+More information can be found in the Hyrax management guide: https://github.com/samvera/hyrax/wiki/Hyrax-Management-Guide#mailers.

 This playbook is being tested against CentOS 7, Debian 9, and Ubuntu 18.04.
 A Vagrantfile is available at https://github.com/cu-library/hyrax-ansible-testvagrants.

 `install_hyrax_on_localhost.yml` is a test playbook which runs the provided roles against localhost.